varigit/freertos-variscite/boards/dart_mx8mm/driver_examples/ecspi/polling_b2b_transfer/slave/readme.txt

 Board settings
 ==============
 ECSPI board to board:
 Transfers data through the instance 2 of the ECSPI interface.
-ECSPI2 pins of the master board are connected to the ECSPI2 pins of the slave board.
+ECSPI pins of the master board are connected to the ECSPI pins of the slave board.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 MASTER BOARD    CONNECTS TO   SLAVE BOARD
 Pin Name    Board Location    Pin Name    Board Location